Domenico Casalino: Honours

 Best in Class 2012, Alumni Association of Graduates in Economics at 'Sapienza' Università di Roma.

 Premio Comparto Aerospaziale 2016, Demetra Centro Studi at ENAC, 12 July 2016.

 Social commitment

 He is an Officer of the Red Cross and has been a Red Cross Volunteer since 1977, participating at several international emergency operations (Sahel ‘85, operating in Niamey and Geneva) – such as in loco delegate of the International Federation of Red Cross and Red Crescent Societies – national emergency operations ('80 Irpinia earthquake, '84 L'Aquila earthquake) and CIVIS projects on cooperation between volunteers of CRI and DRK.

-Casalino, also, participated to the start-up of the web identity projects of the International Red Cross.
+Casalino also participated in the start-up of the web identity projects of the International Red Cross.